Kelv04/Software-Requirements/SRS.md

 The system must comply with privacy laws (e.g.,PDPA) concerning the collection, storage, and sharing of personal and location data.
 The platform should only collect personal data that is used only for the purposes for the platform’s operation and implement appropriate security measures to protect personal data.
 This will affect design decisions for authentication and encryption.

+The platform must also comply with WCAG 2.1 accessibility standards to ensure usability for individuals with disabilities, including screen reader compatibility, keyboard navigation, and sufficient color contrast.

 _1.3.4.4 Limitations from Other Systems_

 **Third-Party Dependency**

 The Campus Ride-sharing Platform is dependent on third-party systems for data and features could result in constraints due to their availability, performance and policy changes.

-- - The uptime of third-party services may impact the platform’s functionality
+- The uptime of third-party services may impact the platform’s functionality
 - Performance of the platform may impacted by speed of third-party systems
 - The changes of policies of the third-party APIs provider may causes the platform to be modified in response to the adjustments

 # 2.0 References